tuanlda78202/MLE/README.md

-Machine Learning Tools - From a junior data scientist.
+Machine Learning Tools - from a junior data scientist.

 Hey guys, welcome to my repository!
 I'm Charles.
 This is a repository about ML tools: Pandas, NumPy, Matplotlib,... and some useful libraries for ML.